8 Best Paints for Basement Walls in 2023: Reviews & Top Picks

 Compatibility: | Concrete, metal, wood |

 The problem with many all-purpose paints is that they don’t always stick properly.
-But, that won’t be an issue with the Liquid Rubber sealant.
+However, that won’t be an issue with the Liquid Rubber sealant.
 As the manufacturer puts it, the final membrane has 900%+ elongation, which minimizes the chance of cracks ruining the walls.
-This is a water-based, non-flammable product that can be used freely around family and pets.
+This water-based, non-flammable product can be used freely around family and pets.

-It’s also environmentally friendly: no solvents or nasty smells.
-On the downside, you will have to put some effort into cleaning it if you get a drip or two on your clothes.
-So, make sure to put protective gloves on and wear an old outfit.
+It’s also environmentally friendly and has no solvents or nasty smells.
+On the downside, it’s difficult to remove if you get a drip or two on your clothes.
+So, wear protective gloves and an old outfit.
 Another con has to do with quality control.
-A small number of buyers report bad packaging, dented containers, and even leakage.
+Many buyers report faulty packaging, dented containers, and even leakage.

 - Water-based, non-flammable